 And that is what iRewardHealth lets you do.
 You do the difficult things in your life to be healthy, and we pay you to do them.
 This provides a reward for your efforts, and you can spend it on what is most important to you.
 From a behavioral standpoint, immediate linkage between this positive reward and the difficult behavior will help you to continue to do the difficult behavior more in the future, until it eventually becomes easy and part of a regular healthy habit.
 And remember, if these actions were not difficult, we would all be doing them already and there would be no obesity epidemic.
 But think about how exercise gets easier over time.
 You start to feel good about it when you notice yourself losing weight, having more energy, getting compliments from friends, etc.

 All that being said, it is still worth noting that not everyone will respond to the same reward.
 Another critical element to an effective reward system is adaptability.
-Based on previous results of what was or was not reinforcing for a person, the reward system must be able to adapt to each individual's profile.
-How we accomplish this at iRewardHealth will be the subject of a future blog post.
+Based on previous results of what was or was not reinforcing for a person, the reward system must be able to adapt to each individual’s profile.
+Check out how we accomplish this at iRewardHealth.

 Thanks for reading, and remember that with iRewardHealth, Health Pays!